 Best for: Apparel, accessories, soft goods

-2. Recycled Kraft Paper Mailers
+2. Are Recycled Kraft Mailers the Most Affordable Eco Option?

 Made from: Post-consumer recycled paper